lookit/lookit-docs/docs/source/researchers-runner-releases.rst

 This update did two things:

 * Fixed a problem with the ``survey-consent`` frame that made response data collected this frame unavailable through the Consent Manager page.
-* Updated the Brazilian Portuguese translations.
+* Updated the Brazilian Portuguese translations - thanks Nevena Klobucar!

 ----